rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 Repeat the above commands once again for sample SRS097871.

-===Running Humann===
+===Running HUMAnN===

-Now, we are going to run HUMANN.
+Now, we are going to run HUMAnN.
 To use human you are going to copy the entire program to your working directory.
 The human program is in “ ~/CourseData/refs/humann-0.99/”:

  cp -r ~/CourseData/refs/humann-0.99/ ./

-Then move into the humann directory:
+Then move into the HUMAnN directory:

  cd humann-0.99